-Because of many things, Ridgewood is a great place for families with children to consider.
-First of all, many other families with children live here, making Ridgewood a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Ridgewood has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Ridgewood is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Ridgewood’s overall crime rate is lower than average for the country.

 Ridgewood is a very ethnically-diverse village.
 The people who call Ridgewood home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ridgewood residents report their race to be White, followed by Asian.
 Important ancestries of people in Ridgewood include Italian, German, English, and Polish.

 In addition, Ridgewood has a lot of people living here who were born outside of the US (21.14%).

 The most common language spoken in Ridgewood is English.
 Other important languages spoken here include Korean and Spanish.